Digital Learning Infrastructure at Blackwood High School

 The Blackwood High School community has made a significant investment in computing technology over the last 20 years, always with the future in mind.
 Our system features:

-- A comprehensive school-wide wireless network that supports up to 1500 wireless devices such as laptops
+- A comprehensive school-wide wireless network

 - High end computers for specialist areas such as Visual Arts, Design, Music, Photography and Electronics

 - Electronic teaching aids such as Interactive Whiteboards and projectors in all classrooms

 Expectations of Students Working in a Digital Learning Environment

 - Make sure that your laptop is charged before you come to school.

 - Bring your laptop to class unless advised otherwise.

 - Use your laptop for making notes as well as for preparing assignments.